KxSystems/docs/docs/wp/multi-thread/index.md

 ### Parallel access and segmentation

-Kdb+ supports parallel I/O to address the disk-contention issue outlined earlier.
+kdb+ supports parallel I/O to address the disk-contention issue outlined earlier.
 This requires a specific hardware arrangement, usually direct-attached storage, with multiple disks residing on separate I/O channels.

 To allow simultaneous access across partitions, the database structure is modified to use segments.
 Segmentation adds an additional layer above the partitioned structure.
 A simple example of this structure would be to split a date-partitioned database across two disks, by saving alternating days on each segment.